larssandergreen/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.9.0 =
+* Change browser support from IE10 to IE11

 = 2.8.7 =
 * Fix: White arrow was overlaying the red Youtube play button
 * A few tiny invisible improvements